Densha de Go!: Densha de Go! controllers

 A large number of hardware train controllers were available for a number of platforms (PC, PS, PS2, Saturn, Wii, N64, etc.) for which Densha de Go was available.
 This included versions that had buttons, levers, and pedals to suggest real-world train controllers, including traditional brake-and-throttle train controllers, "mascon"-type controllers (single lever for throttle and brake), shinkansen controllers, and tram controllers (ostensibly similar to the traditional brake-and-throttle style, but with different styling).

 One of the most extravagant controllers for the Densha de Go! series was the Shinkansen Controller, which was released with the Densha de Go!
 Shinkansen EX game for both the Wii and PS2.
 The Shinkansen Controller for the PS2 comes with a LED screen display of speed and controls and a foot pedal to blow the horn, whereas the Shinkansen Controller for the Wii lacked these features, replacing the LED screen with a representative sticker.
 The Wii version of this controller commands much higher prices than the PS2 version only by virtue of relative rarity.

 Versions

-Parodies
+Parody

 A doujin manga and game series, Densha de D, is a parody crossover of the series in combination with the auto racing-based franchise Initial D; it is popularly associated with a meme regarding "multi-track drifting".